mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 307 - Naive Time Assumptions/readme.md

 ![Code Smell 307 - Naive Time Assumptions](Code%20Smell%20307%20-%20Naive%20Time%20Assumptions.jpg)

-*Don't reinvent time - you are probably doing it wrong*
+*Don't reinvent time.
+You are probably doing it wrong*

 > TL;DR: Time is not absolute.
 Your code breaks when you treat it that way.